What is continuous deployment?

 Continuous deployment (CD) is a software release process that uses automated testing to validate if changes to a codebase are correct and stable for immediate autonomous deployment to a production environment.

 The software release cycle has evolved over time.
-The legacy process of moving code from one machine to another and checking if it works as expected used to be an error prone and resource-heavy process.
-Now, tools can automate this entire deployment process, which allow engineering organizations to focus on core business needs instead of infrastructure overhead.
+The legacy process of moving code from one machine to another and checking if it works as expected used to be an error-prone and resource-heavy process.
+Now, tools can automate this entire deployment process, which allows engineering organizations to focus on core business needs instead of infrastructure overhead.